mBEDed/ESCPOS_BLE/README.md

 ## Requirements

-An ESP32 board with Bluetooth BLE and an ESC Bluetooth BLE thermal printer, knowing the UUID of the service and the characteristic.
+An ESP32 board with it's board installed(v3.2.0 or above) in arduino ide with Bluetooth BLE and an ESC Bluetooth BLE thermal printer, knowing the UUID of the service and the characteristic.

 ## Tested